JKevinXu/github-blog/_posts/2025-06-18-pieter-levels-lessons-for-individual-developers.md

 6. **Keep it simple**: Complex solutions are harder to build, maintain, and explain
 7. **Be consistent**: Ship regularly and maintain momentum
 8. **Learn from data**: Let user behavior guide your product decisions
+9. **Leverage AI tools**: Use AI coding assistants to build faster and expand into new domains

 ## Conclusion